 Images ©Copyright 2017 RE Factor Tactical

-The Human Resources Target was created at the request of U.S. Special Operations units for improving their already advanced shooting capabilities.
+The Human Resources Target was created at the request of U.S. Special Operations units to improve their already advanced shooting capabilities.
 Units from the SOF community needed a target that would provide diversity and complication, as well as test the skills of their operators in various situations.

 There are five different variations of the targets to provide the shooter with an unlimited number of drills and scenarios.
 Each target contains five shapes placed inside and around a standard torso silhouette, differentiating in numbers, letters, colors, and shapes.
 This is a similar system to that of our IQ Targets, which are also used among other SOF units, law enforcement, professional shooters, and everyday civilians looking to improve their shooting abilities.
 The primary shooting zones on the H.R.T. targets are the T-box zone for the head, a large circle for the chest area that approximates the location of vital organs, and an upside-down triangle to simulate the pelvic cavity of the human body.